javimarlop/postgres93-tzar-docker/README.md

 postgres93-tzar-docker
 ======================

-It is a postgres 9.3 database server and [app](https://github.com/javimarlop/ocpu-radarplot-sochi) configured as a [tzar](https://tzar-framework.atlassian.net/wiki/display/TD/Tzar+documentation) database and installed on a Docker machine.
+It is a postgres 9.3 server configured as a [tzar](https://tzar-framework.atlassian.net/wiki/display/TD/Tzar+documentation) database and installed on a Docker machine.
 [Docker](https://www.docker.com/) needs to be installed in your OS.

-* Run `docker pull javimarlop/postgres93-tzar-docker`
+* First download the docker machine `docker pull javimarlop/postgres93-tzar-docker`
-* The run:
+* Then run:

 ```
 docker run -dP --name pg javimarlop/postgres93-tzar-docker